“NYGASP’s greatest asset is the collective experience of its many talented artists…” Albert Bergeret, Artistic Director

 Jason Whitfield (Baritone) NYGASP since 2013.
 Jason has performed on the high seas with Celebrity Cruises, Disney World, Tokyo Disney Land, with Lee Greenwood, and many Regional theaters.
 He would like to thank his wife Christina, his family, and newborn son Dawson for the support and sleep!

 Emily D. Wright (soprano) NYGASP since 2009.
-Other G&S roles include Edith in The Pirates of Penzance.
-Emily has performed many musical theatre roles and in September of 2009, made her cabaret debut at The Duplex.
-Favorite roles include: Eliza Doolittle (My Fair Lady), Julie Jordan (Carousel), and Lucy (You're a Good Man Charlie Brown).
-Proud member of AEA. www.emilydwright.com
+Emily has performed most of the G&S canon and choreographed community productions of The Pirates of Penzance and The Mikado.
+She is well-versed in many music genres, and has performed alongside her husband, Vincent Ricciardi, in concert work all over the tri-state area.
+Favorite musical theatre roles include: Eliza Doolittle (My Fair Lady), Julie Jordan (Carousel), and Lucy (You're a Good Man Charlie Brown).
+Proud member of AEA. www.eandventertainment.com

 Adam Yankowy (baritone) NGASP since 2009.
 NY credits: NYGASP’s productions of Ruddigore, The Mikado, The Pirates of Penzance at NYC Center, Trial by Jury/G&S á la Carte at Symphony Space, The Town Hall's Broadway’s Rising Stars, Little Orchestra Society’s Babes in Toyland at Lincoln Center, and 5th Floor Productions' Assassins.
 Regional: Ocean City Theatre's Oklahoma!(Jud).
 National Tour: Curious George Live!.
 Kentucky Credits include: Fiddler on the Roof and Guys and Dolls.